 In ‘Software’, select ‘MultiPHP Manager’.

-In ‘MultiPHP Manager’, you can check your current PHP version for your site.
+‘MultiPHP Manager’, enables you to check your current PHP version.
 I have one website hosted with Bluehost, my current PHP version for this site is PHP 7.2.

-To change the PHP version, select the site you want to upgrade then choose a PHP version from the drop-down menu on the right.
+To change the PHP version, select the site you want to upgrade and choose a PHP version from the drop-down menu on the right.

-From the screenshot above, there are four PHP versions to choose from.
+From the screenshot above, there are four PHP versions.

-Select the PHP version you want to upgrade to, then click on the ‘Apply’ link.
+Select the PHP version, then click on the ‘Apply’ link.

-Once the PHP version is upgraded, the new version is displayed next to your site name.
+Once the PHP version has changed, the new version is displayed next to your site name.

-Check your website after changing the PHP version
+Check your website after changing your PHP version

 How to change the PHP version video tutorial

-Bluehost will set a PHP version for your website when you open an account with them.
+Bluehost sets a PHP version for your website when you open an account with them.
 To check the PHP version for your site, go to your Cpanel and open ‘MultiPHP Manager’ in the ‘Software’ section.

-My step by step tutorial makes it easy for you to check and upgrade the PHP version for your Bluehost website.
-PHP versions are supported for two years, therefore, it is important to make sure your site has the latest version.
+My step by step tutorial shows you how to check and upgrade the PHP version for your Bluehost website.
+The process takes just a minute or two.

-Before you disappear to upgrade your PHP version, would you be so kind as to leave me a comment?
+Before you return to your site to upgrade your PHP version, would you kindly leave me a comment?
 I would love to know if you found my post helpful.
-Did my blog post help you change your PHP version?
+Did my blog post help you?
 Would you like me to go into more detail?
 I look forward to reading your comments.

 Backing up your site is also extremely important.
-If you don’t, you run the risk of losing all your work.
-If you haven’t backed up your site yet and would like to.
-Check out my ‘how to backup your WordPress site‘ post.
+Without a backup, you risk losing all your work.
+To start, check out my ‘how to backup your WordPress site‘ post.